 - Recover with Time Machine Backup

-If you regularly back up your Mac with Time Machine, first of all, you have my respect, and another good news is that you might find an older copy of your SD card files.
+If you regularly back up your Mac with Time Machine, first of all, you have my respect, and another piece of good news is that you might find an older copy of your SD card files.

 Launch Time Machine, select the Browse Time Machine Backups option, and search for your deleted files.
-If available, just click on Restore and you won’t have to stress anymore.
+If available, just click on Restore, and you won’t have to stress anymore.

 However, if you are too late for the recovery using the built-in Mac tools, you will have to take the route of advanced third-party software.